 Mood and Anxiety Disorders Clinical Trials

-The mission of the Mood and Anxiety Disorders Program is to discover innovative, new therapies for patients suffering from treatment-resistant mood and anxiety disorders in order to improve the quality of life for these individuals and their families.
+The Mood and Anxiety Disorders Program is focused on the discovery of innovative, new therapies for patients suffering from treatment-resistant mood and anxiety disorders in order to improve the quality of life for these individuals and their families.
 The program pursues excellence in patient-oriented research, clinical care, education and community outreach, with a spirit of beneficence, humility and integrity.

 Individuals who have not responded favorably to a variety of therapies for Major Depressive Disorder are considered to have treatment-resistant depression and are of particular interest to our program.

-If you are depressed, have bipolar disorder or generalized anxiety disorder and feel that your current medication is not working well enough, or you meet the requirements below, then you may be eligible to participate in one of our research studies.
+If you are depressed, and feel that your current medication is not working well enough, or you meet the requirements below, then you may be eligible to participate in one of our research studies.